 This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.
 Learn more.

-When families in the iRV2 forums and Full-Time Families Facebook communities describe what made their first infant RV trip work, the answer is almost never the sleeping setup or the diaper strategy: it's the 30-amp hookup.
-The ability to run climate control continuously — without burning generator hours or propane through the night — is what the RV infant-travel community consistently identifies as the logistics variable that determines whether a trip is manageable or exhausting.
-Everything else builds from that.
+Families in the iRV2 forums and Full-Time Families Facebook communities who describe successful first infant RV trips share a consistent starting point: the campsite has shore power.
+The ability to run climate control continuously, without burning generator hours or propane through the night, is what the RV infant-travel community identifies as the logistics variable that determines whether a trip is manageable or exhausting.
+Destination, scenery, and campground amenities are secondary decisions.
+The hookup comes first.

-KOA Holiday locations near mid-size metros — Myrtle Beach, Branson, and Tucson among the most frequently mentioned — offer a practical middle ground: full hookups within a reasonable drive of pediatric urgent care clinics.
-Families in the community typically report treating that proximity as a site-selection criterion, not just an afterthought.
+KOA Holiday locations near mid-size metros (Myrtle Beach, Branson, and Tucson among the most frequently mentioned) offer a practical middle ground: full hookups within a reasonable drive of pediatric urgent care clinics.
+Families in the community typically report treating that proximity as a site-selection criterion.
 Many run a Google Maps search for "pediatric urgent care" as part of evaluating a campground, alongside checking amperage.

-For winter travel, the community consensus leans toward Florida's Gulf Coast and the Rio Grande Valley in Texas — the Harlingen and McAllen areas specifically — as destinations that reduce the climate-control burden on the RV while keeping hookup access consistent.
-Summer trips in shaded, temperate campgrounds with shore power are widely preferred over high-altitude or desert sites where the infant-temperature management challenge compounds.
+For winter travel, the community consensus leans toward Florida's Gulf Coast and the Rio Grande Valley in Texas, the Harlingen and McAllen areas specifically, as destinations that reduce the climate-control burden while keeping hookup access consistent.
+Summer trips in shaded, temperate campgrounds with shore power are widely preferred over high-altitude or desert sites where infant temperature management compounds.

 AAP safe sleep guidance doesn't change based on where you're sleeping: firm flat surface, no loose bedding, no soft co-sleeping surfaces.
 The forum discussion focuses on the practical question of where that surface goes inside an RV.

 The Pack-n-Play is the most commonly reported solution across RV family communities.
-Parents note that standard models fit in most exterior storage compartments, and can be deployed in slide-out areas, dinette conversions, or bunkhouse spaces.
-The bassinet insert is widely reported to work for newborns through the early months.
-Travel bassinets — the Lotus Travel Crib comes up most often — are mentioned as a more space-efficient option for families with very young infants.
+Parents note that standard models can often be stowed in exterior storage compartments on larger rigs, with Class A and fifth-wheel owners mentioning this most frequently.
+Inside, they get deployed in slide-out areas, dinette conversions, or bunkhouse spaces.
+Travel bassinets (the Lotus Travel Crib comes up most often) are mentioned as a more space-efficient option for families with very young infants.

-Formula prep in a full RV kitchen is described as straightforward — most families keep a gallon of filtered or distilled water on hand.
-A compact microwave sterilizer is mentioned often.
+Formula prep in a full RV kitchen is described as straightforward.
+Most families keep a gallon of filtered or distilled water on hand, and a compact microwave sterilizer is mentioned often.
 The main community-noted complication is ambient temperature: an RV that's warm from sun exposure or cool from lost heat can affect formula temperature in ways a home counter doesn't, requiring more active attention.

-Shorter Days, Slower Miles: The Drive Schedule Families Arrive At
+Shorter Days, Slower Miles: How Families Rebuild the Drive Schedule

-Families across the infant-travel community consistently describe cutting their daily driving significantly compared to pre-baby RV trips.
-The range most often reported is three to four hours of driving per day, organized around feeding and nap windows rather than distance targets.
+Families across the infant-travel community consistently describe cutting their daily driving significantly compared to pre-baby trips.
+Community retrospectives point to three to four hours of driving per day as the window that works for most families, organized around feeding and nap schedules rather than distance targets.
 Many note that infants sleep well in moving vehicles, which leads families to align driving time with nap windows where they can.

-Medical Prep: What Families Wish They'd Done Before Leaving
+Medical Prep Before Departure: What Families Wish They'd Handled Earlier

-The medical preparation items that come up most often in community retrospectives aren't dramatic — they're the pre-trip logistics that families report wishing they'd handled before departure rather than scrambling for on the road:
+The medical preparation items that come up most often in community retrospectives aren't dramatic.
+They're the pre-trip logistics families report wishing they'd handled before departure rather than scrambling for on the road:

 - Packing more infant medication than expected.
 Commonly cited kit contents: infant acetaminophen, ibuprofen for six months and older, a nasal aspirator, oral electrolytes, and a digital thermometer.
 Families note that small-town convenience stores often don't stock infant-specific formulations, making packing ahead more important than it seems at home.